Use a retention and disposal schedule

 - merge multiple schedules

-- add supplemental information to the disposal authorisation numbers—see Using disposal authorisation numbers
+- add supplemental information to the disposal authorisation numbers—see Using disposal authorisation numbers for more information

 - update examples to include records specific to your agency—these must fit within the scope of the record class to ensure the intent of the class and the records it covers does not change

 See an example of when you could create an implementation version.